 If you do go AMD, AMD’s Lemonade SDK is the open-source local-AI server they’ve been pushing as their answer to Ollama.
 Last week’s 10.3 release ditched Electron for Tauri and shrunk the binary from 100MB to 9MB.
 They added an “OmniRouter” that automatically picks between CPU, integrated GPU, and NPU back-ends for each request, and they made it easy to switch between ROCm 7.2 stable, ROCm 7.12 preview, and TheRock nightly builds.

 It’s not as polished as Ollama yet.
-The Linux AppImage on Ubuntu 26.04 still has Wayland issues.
-But it’s the only project getting day-zero support for new AMD hardware, including Strix Halo’s NPU.
+The Linux AppImage was dropped in 10.3, so installs now go through the web app or snap, which works fine but is worth knowing if you were chasing the AppImage.
+But Lemonade is the only project getting day-zero support for new AMD hardware, including Strix Halo’s NPU.
 If you’re buying Ryzen AI specifically because of the NPU, Lemonade is the path that actually uses it.
 Plain Ollama will fall back to CPU/iGPU and ignore the NPU entirely on most setups.

 For now my honest recommendation is: install both.
 Ollama for the polished experience and broad model availability, Lemonade for benchmarking what your NPU can actually do.
 They don’t conflict.